Home Buying 101: Relationships and Buying a Home in Florida

 Will receiving child support or alimony help my home loan approval?

 If you’re receiving child support and looking for that income to be counted towards your mortgage qualifying debt to income ratios, most loan programs want to see that you have been receiving on-time, consistent support payments for at least 12 months.
-Late child support payments, although not in your control, can impact loan approval.
+Late child support payments, although not in your control, can impact your support payments being counted towards your qualifying income.
 You are also required to have at least 36 months of child support payments remaining from the closing date, based on your court-ordered child support documentation.

 If you are collecting alimony, most loan programs will want to see that you have been receiving funds in a timely manner for at least 12 months, have at least 36 months of remaining alimony collection after the closing date, and file your alimony collection on your income tax returns and pay taxes on it.